-When considering the chances of developing an Alcohol Use Disorder, the NIAAA established a baseline for low-risk drinking.
-These rates also allot for different amounts of alcohol for men and women.
+When considering the chances of developing an alcohol use disorder, the NIAAA established a baseline for low-risk drinking.
+These rates also allow for different amounts of alcohol for men and women.
+Women should have no more than three drinks in a single day and no more than seven drinks per week.
+Alternatively, men should have no more than four drinks in a single day and no more than 14 drinks per week.

 We know the difference between men’s and women’s bodies is in how they process alcohol at different rates.
 So how long does alcohol stay in a woman’s body?
 How much difference is there between the length of time alcohol stays in a woman’s body versus a man’s body?
 And what do these differences mean for women?